 After evacuating baby sea turtles to the Georgia Aquarium in Atlanta and making other pre-hurricane preparations, the center closed on Thursday, September 7.
 As of Monday, September 11, the campus was without power, but all staff and sea turtles are safe.
 Reopened Thursday, September 14, with 200 new sea turtle hatchlings received after Hurricane Irma.

 Kennedy Space Center

 (Twitter: @ExploreSpaceKSC; Facebook: KennedySpaceCenterVisitorComplex/)

 Artifacts are safe and secure, though the hurricane caused some minor cosmetic damage to the complex, reports Therrin Protze, the chief operating officer.
 The facility is without power and water, but hopes to have water back on Wednesday and to reopen on Thursday or Friday.
 Some staff experienced more extensive damage to their homes.
 Reopened Friday, September 15, without bus tours will run today, but with free parking and bottled water.
-Bus tours will resume on Monday, September 18.
+Bus tours resumed on Monday, September 18.

 Aerospace Discovery at Florida Air Museum

 (Twitter: @SunnFunFlyIn; Facebook: SunNFunFlyIn)